binford2k/showoff/README.md

 Due to it being plain text, you can easily version control it, you can easily move sections between presentations, and you can rearrange or remove sections easily.

+## Installation

+Showoff is distributed as a RubyGem.
+Simply install it like any other gem.
+Showoff will run out of the box on OS X and most Linux distributions.
+To install on Windows, you'll need to install both Ruby and the Ruby DevKit for compiling native extensions.

+    gem install showoff

 ## Documentation

 Please see the [documentation](./documentation) section for further information.